FluffyKas/github-testing/README.md

 EXTRA STUFF TO KNOW
 - with git clone command you can copy everything in the github repo to your computer (so it work the other way around too)
 - git commands will not work unless you're in a directory that has a .git in it (obviously)

+git pull: to copy changes to your computer that were uploaded to the repo (updates files on your computer)